marsiitr/Fire-Extinguisher-Bot/README.md

 - Python and openCV
     > For Image processing to detect fire and marking that center of fire (high intensity zone) with circle.

-For elaborative explation, you can refer [here](https://github.com/Ch0ubey/Fire-Extinguisher-Bot/blob/49c68fb09d31af3eed7d412b4f8d0a11268a28de/Simulation/README.md).
+For elaborative explanation, you can refer [here](https://github.com/Ch0ubey/Fire-Extinguisher-Bot/blob/49c68fb09d31af3eed7d412b4f8d0a11268a28de/Simulation/README.md).

 </p>
 <p align="justify">